 Once a tag is created, it will be visible in the list on the Tags page.
 If you click on a specific tag in the list, it will take you to the list of questions that have that tag.
 That page also has a "heart" icon towards the top right.
 You can click on the "heart" to follow or unfollow that tag.

 If you follow a tag, you will receive an email whenever a new question is added that contains that tag.
 We do not currently send email notifications when there is an update (edit, answer, comment) for a question.

 The My favorites page contains the list of tags that you are following.

 The question page has a "heart" icon towards the top right.
-You can click on the "heart" to follow or unfollow that question.
+You can click on the "heart" to add or remove that question from your favourites.

 We do not currently send email notifications when there is an update (edit, answer, comment) for the question.